immutable/ts-immutable-sdk/examples/passport/wallets-transactions-with-nextjs/README.md

-This is an example of [Setup Passport Identity](https://docs.immutable.com/products/zkEVM/passport/setup).
+This is an example of [Sending transactions](https://docs.immutable.com/products/zkEVM/passport/wallet/transactions).

 ## Getting Started